sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Figure 3: Visualizing a variable in the VS Code object viewer*

-The beauty of this method, is that it works for variables as well as tables.
+The beauty of this method is that it works for variables and tables.

-To illustrate this, we'll create a very simple `.csv` file by heading to the *EXPLORER* tab on the left panel, and clicking on *New Folder...*, and naming it `datasets`:
+To illustrate this, we'll create a very simple `.csv` file by heading to the *EXPLORER* tab on the left panel, clicking on *New Folder...*, and naming it `datasets`:

 Screenshot_04